dward2/BME547/Assignments/final_image_processor.md

 * Accept uploads from the patient-side client that will include, at a minimum, the room number and medical record number.
-The upload may also include a patient name, CPAP Pressure, and CPAP data/image.
+The upload may also include a patient name, CPAP pressure, and CPAP calculated data/image.
 * Communicate with and utilize a persistent database that will store the above uploaded data for retrieval at a future time.
-* When CPAP data are received, the date and time of receipt should be stored with the data.
+* When CPAP calculated data are received, the date and time of receipt should be stored with the data.
-* If the upload contains a medical record number not already found in the database, a new entry should be made for that patient, and the information sent with the request stored in this new record.
+* If the upload contains a room and/or medical record number not already found in the database, a new entry should be made for that room and/or patient, and the information sent with the request stored in this new record.
-* If the upload contains a medical record number already found in the database, the CPAP data sent with the request should be added to the existing information.
+* If the upload contains a medical record number already found in the database, the CPAP calculated data sent with the request should be added to the existing information.
 If a patient name is also sent, it should update the existing name in the database.
-* Accept requests from the monitoring station client to retrieve the following information from the database and download it to the client:
+* Accept requests from the monitoring-station client to retrieve the following information from the database and download it to the client:
   + a list of available room numbers
   + the name and medical record number of the latest patient in a specific room
   + the latest CPAP pressure and CPAP data for the latest patient in a specific room
-  + a list of CPAP Data timestamps for the latest patient in a specific room
+  + a list of CPAP calculated data timestamps for the latest patient in a specific room
   + a specific CPAP image based on timestamp for the latest patient in a specific room